Group Solo Travel in South Africa

 Top places to visit in South Africa

-There’s a rugged Atlantic charm to this city – with its jagged terrain and sparkling ocean views – sitting in the formidable shadow of Table Mountain.
-Add to that the array of world-class restaurants and stylish neighbourhoods, and you’ve got a city that’s both chic and adventurous.
+There’s a rugged Atlantic charm to this city – with its jagged terrain, sloping down to smart seaside neighbourhoods, all sitting in the formidable shadow of Table Mountain.
+Add to that the array of world-class restaurants and stylish shops, and you’ve got a city that’s both chic and adventurous.

 Expect all the charms of a university town mixed in with a world-class wine culture.
-Decanter has called the town the ‘home of Cape Cabernet’, thanks to its well-known production of deep expressive wines.
-There’s plenty to interest hikers and historians amongst you, too.
+Decanter has called the town the ‘home of Cape Cabernet’, thanks to its well-known production of rich, expressive wines.
+There’s plenty to interest hikers, too, with starry scenery to match its superlative wines.

 SIGN UP TO OUR NEWSLETTER